itrocks/class-use/README.md

 - `extends`: the class appears into an `extends` section of another class declaration
 - `implements`: the class appears into an `implements` section of another class declaration
 - `instance-of`: the class appears after an `instanceof` type operator
-- `namespace`: the class is used as a `namespace` name; perhaps it's not a class name, but just a namespace declaration
+- `namespace`: the class is used as a `namespace` name;
+  only namespaces that match a class will be set
 - `namespace-use`: the class appears into a namespace `use` statement for import;
-   perhaps it's not a class name, but just a namespace import
+  only statements that match a class will be set
 - `new`: the class is used to instantiate an object
 - `return`: the class is used into a function return type
 - `static`: the class is used for a static call, e.g. `Class_Name::static` or `Class_Name::CONSTANT`
 - `use`: the class appears into a class `use` statement
 - `var`: the class is used into a class property type definition